bsorrentino/bsorrentino/_posts/2024-02-10-how-to-stream-data-over-http.md

 > We have both an [async generator] in the server to produce chunks of data and in the client to consume them.

-## Advantages
+## Advantages 🙂

 -   **Snappy User Experience**: You can start showing data as soon as it's available.
 -   **Scalable API**: No memory usage spikes from accumulating results in memory.
 -   **Uses plain HTTP and a standard JavaScript API**.
 There are no connections to manage or complicated frameworks that might become obsolete in a few years.

-## Disadvantages
+## Disadvantages 🤔

 -   **Implementation is slightly more involved** than using regular API calls.
--   **Error handling becomes more difficult** because HTTP status code 200 will be sent as soon as streaming starts.
+-   **Error handling becomes more difficult** because HTTP status code 200 will be sent as soon as streaming starts (see cover image).
     -   What do we do when something goes wrong in the middle of the stream?
     -   The application must be able to determine if the stream has not completed and behave accordingly.
 -   **Needs formatting assumptions** as part of the contract or usage of an unconventional format.